Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/build-examples-index.md

 ## Hibah Web3

-For a list of all Web3 Foundation grants to teams working on projects that promote the AXIASolar ecosystem, please see the [Grants](grants.md) page.
+For a list of all AXIACoin Foundation grants to teams working on projects that promote the AXIASolar ecosystem, please see the [Grants](grants.md) page.

 ## Runtimes Substrat